Choochmeque/tauri-plugin-iap/README.md

 # Tauri Plugin IAP

-A Tauri plugin for In-App Purchases (IAP) with support for subscriptions on iOS (StoreKit 2), Android (Google Play Billing) and Windows (Microsoft Store).
+A Tauri plugin for In-App Purchases (IAP) with support for subscriptions on iOS (StoreKit 2), Android (Google Play Billing), Windows (Microsoft Store) and macOS (StoreKit 2).

 ## Features